-- Price cap on electricity will protect Albertans from sudden increases in electricity prices for the next 4 years.
+- Price cap on electricity will protect Albertans from sudden increases in electricity prices until May 31, 2021.
 The price cap will ensure Albertans pay no more than 6.8 cents per kilowatt hour for electricity - the same as current long-term retail prices.

 Supporting wellness and social inclusion